ther3zz/llm-communications-gateway/README.md

 # LLM Communications Gateway

 > [!CAUTION]
 > **SECURITY WARNING**: Please do **not** open this application to the public internet!
 Better security is planned but not yet implemented.
-Run this only on a trusted private network behind a secure tunnel (like ngrok) or VPN.
+Run this only on a trusted private network behind a secure tunnel (like ngrok or cloudflare WAF) or VPN.

 A powerful, self-hosted gateway for building Voice AI applications with LLMs.
 Connects Telnyx telephony to your local or remote LLMs (Open WebUI, Ollama, OpenAI) with low-latency Speech-to-Text (Parakeet) and Text-to-Speech (Chatterbox).